danielfoehrKn/gardener/landscaper/gardenlet/README.md

  a) refer to an existing secret in the Garden cluster containing backup credentials using the import configuration field `componentConfiguration.seedConfig.backup`
  b) or use the landscaper component to deploy a secret containing the backup credentials.

-For option b), you need to provide the backup provider and credentials in the import configuration field `seedBackup`.
+For option b), you need to provide the backup provider credentials in the import configuration field `seedBackupCredentials`.
-Additionally, the field `componentConfiguration.seedConfig.spec.backup` needs to be provided specifying the matching backup provider and secret reference.
-The Gardenlet landscaper takes care of creating a Kubernetes secret with the name and namespace given in `componentConfiguration.seedConfig.backup.secretRef` in the Garden cluster containing the credentials given in `seedBackup`.
+The Gardenlet landscaper takes care of creating a Kubernetes secret with the name and namespace given in `componentConfiguration.seedConfig.backup.secretRef` in the Garden cluster containing the credentials given in `seedBackupCredentials`.

 ### Additional Considerations